rubenhortas/rubenhortas/README.md

-### 👋 Hi!
-About me:
+### 💻 Whoami:

-- 💻 I’m currently working as software engineer, mainly with .net, sql and android technologies.
+- 🏢 I’m currently working as software engineer, mainly with .net, sql and android technologies.
-- 🌱 I’m always learning about programming and computer related stuff.
+- 📒 I’m always learning about programming and computer related stuff.
-- 🔒 I'm now learning (again, a bit) about cybersecurity.
+- 🔐 I'm now learning (again, a bit) about cybersecurity.
 - 📝 I also write in [https://rubenhortas.github.io](https://rubenhortas.github.io "my personal blog on github")
-- 📫 You can reach me by [linkedin](https://www.linkedin.com/in/rubenhortas) or at rubenhortas@gmail.com
+- 📧 You can reach me by [linkedin](https://www.linkedin.com/in/rubenhortas) or at rubenhortas@gmail.com

 You can know more about me visiting my profiles on social networks: